 As you might have guessed from the name, Real Food, Really Fast is loaded with recipes that are ready super quickly.
 In fact, they’re all ready in 10 minutes or less!
 These meals are much tastier and much more healthful than anything you could order from a take-out restaurant.
 And they’re ready way faster than a delivery guy could get to your house with a pizza or Chinese food.

 In addition to their speedy cook time, these recipes use easy-to-find ingredients that won’t break the bank.
 Most of the ingredients are staples that you probably already have on hand in your pantry anyway.
-In the case of the Cashew Scampi that I made recently, the only thing I didn’t have on hand was parsley, and that’s because I had just cleaned out the fridge and thrown away the wilted remains of a bunch that was hanging out in the produce drawer.

 If you’re new to vegan cooking, this book will help you get the hang of things.
 Hannah offers lots of cooking advice, and she includes lists of pantry and kitchen essentials.
 She includes tips on how to cook meals quickly, too.

 I loved my vegan scampi, and have more recipes bookmarked.
 Future meals will include Everything Bagel Salad, Seitan Bulgogi, Pizza Waffles, and Garlic Bread Soup.

 Real Food, Really Fast is a gorgeous hardcover book filled with Hannah’s own photography.
 This is a must have for busy days when it seems like there isn’t enough time to make dinner.
 It’s also perfect for lazy days when spending a lot of time in the kitchen is the last thing you want to do.
 It’s a terrific book for those who are new to vegan cooking and are feeling a little overwhelmed in the kitchen.
 Seasoned vegans who are looking for quick meals, will enjoy it, too.